 Applying his theory to Sweden, Olson credits relatively less implicit redistribution in Sweden for its still impressive economic performance but with uniquely large public sector because of its open attitudes toward free trade, high quality of public sphere and its encompassing organization.

-Interestingly, dealing with the old problem of welfare state and public spending in this relatively new way, Olson gives a creative but convincing answer about ambiguous relationship between the size of welfare state and economic growth after WWII and significantly negativity between protectionism and economic performance.
+Interestingly, dealing with the old problem of a welfare state and public spending in this relatively new way, Olson gives a creative but convincing answer about ambiguous relationship between the size of a welfare state and economic growth after WWII and significantly negativity between protectionism and economic performance.

 But unfortunately, he just stopped here.
-He implicitly assume state capacity (fiscal and legal capacity, following the definition of Besley and Persson (2011)) as exogenous and simply treated open attitudes toward free trade, high quality of public sphere and encompassing organization as caused by history (accident).
+He implicitly assumes state capacity (fiscal and legal capacity, following the definition of Besley and Persson (2011)) as exogenous and simply treated open attitudes toward free trade, high quality of public sphere and encompassing organization as caused by history (accident).

-Next part will be my critics on Olson and proposed further possible answers to institutional origin and unique efficacy of Swedish welfare state.
+Next part will be my critics on Olson and proposed further possible answers to the institutional origin and unique efficacy of Swedish welfare state.

 Besley, T., & Persson, T. (2011).
 Pillars of prosperity: The political economics of development clusters.
 Princeton University Press.